The-Chaos-Consortium/chaos-and-conquest/docs/mass-combat.md

 - Individuals make disadvantaged attacks unless they do blast damage.
 - Detachments cause blast damage to individuals.
 - Equal sized detachments do normal weapon damage
-- When combatants of different size-classes fight, the larger combatant gains +2 AV and +d6 stamina for each step higher above their opponent's size.
-The larger combatant also attacks with advantage.
+- When combatants of different size-classes fight, the larger combatant gains +3 stamina for each step higher above their opponent's size and also attacks with advantage.
+The smaller combatant attacks with disadvantage.
 - After a detachment’s stamina is reduced to 0, they take any remaining damage to their STR and must make a STR save.
-On a success the the detachment drops a size, the stamina is re-rolled and AV re-calculated with a lower bonus, and the survivors stay in the fight.
+On a success the detachment drops a size, their stamina is reset and re-calculated with a lower bonus if still a large enough size, and the survivors stay in the fight.
 On a failure the survivors must make a morale save - failure leading them to either flee or surrender.
 A detachment reduced to 0 STR is wiped out.
 The leader must roll a DEX save upon the detachment being reduced to 0 STR.
 If failed, the leader is killed.

 ## Quick Mass Combat
 For smaller scale battles the arbiter can use the above detachment rules to handle mass combat.
 They are perfectly usable for large scale battles as well if the group would like to actively play out the fight; while the above detachment sizes are recommended, the arbiter can use whatever detachment sizes they feel comfortable with, with large detachments being 5,000+ combatants in a Roman Legion for example.